ADLD Research Roadmap

 ASO Clinical Trial Program

 Antisense oligonucleotides are synthetic molecules designed to silence the overexpressed LMNB1 gene that causes ADLD.
-Our first-in-human trial at Mayo Clinic is the first therapeutic intervention ever attempted for this disease, and our work through 2026 focuses on moving from a single patient to an expanded cohort.
+Our experimental ASO trial at Mayo Clinic is the first therapeutic intervention ever attempted for this disease, and our work through 2026 focuses on deepening the evidence base and evaluating additional patients over time.

 Completed